samvdjagt/wvdquickstart/howto.md

     <img src="http://azuredeploy.net/deploybutton.png"/>
 </a><br>

-The above button will take you to the Azure Portal, where your screen should look like the following:
+The above button will take you to the Azure Portal, where your screen should look like the image below.
+To understand what input is expected for all the listed parameters, the 'i' balloons to the left of every parameter will give you guidance.

 ![ARM Template](images/ARMInput.PNG?raw=true)

 ### WVD Deployment: DevOps Pipeline